petebacondarwin/ng1-component-demo/README.md

 ## Running

-You just need a http-server setup to rewrite to `index.html`.
+You just need a web server, which is setup to rewrite to `index.html`.
 Luckily we have one to hand in `lite-server`:

 ```